-Assets carried at amortised cost include shares available for sale, for which there is no reliable fair value.
-At each balance sheet date, the Bank estimates whether there is objective evidence on impairment of certain financial assets or group of financial assets.
+Assets carried at amortised cost include shares available for sale. for which there is no reliable fair value.
+At each balance sheet date, the Bank estimates whether there is objective evidence on impairment of certain financial assets or group of financial as-

-b) Estimates of potential losses on financial assets in accor dance with the requirements of the Banking Agency of the Federation of Bosnia and Herzegovina.
+Estimates of potential losses on financial assets in accordance with the requirements of the Banking Agency of the Federation of Bosnia and Herzegovina.